nickzoic/nick.zoic.org/art/understanding-a-rotating-apparatus/index.md

 *US Patent 3486413, Figure 1*

-Patents are written in weird language which attempts to both communicate an idea with an example and prevent its limitation by that example, but the following sentences sum it up:
+Patents are written in weird language which attempts to both communicate an idea with an example and prevent its limitation by that example, but the following sentences in the patent description sum it up:

 * *A rotating support is mounted on a stationary surface for rotation about an axis.*
 * *A rotating platform is mounted on the rotating support to permit relative rotation between the two.*